-- 1) The RA or resident should contact Facilities if damage occurs or is suspected. - 2) The campus ORT will assess if ACM or PACM damage exists. - 3) Damage will be classified as minor, moderate or major using the following definitions: - a) Minor: No visible fiber residue released from penetration or impact.
+- Residence Halls: - o The RA or resident should contact Facilities if damage occurs or is suspected. - The campus ORT will assess if ACM or PACM damage exists. - Damage will be classified as minor, moderate or major using the following definitions: - Minor: No visible fiber residue released from penetration or impact.
 Typically, areas less than 1 square inch.
-For example, small penetrations from thumbtacks or slight dimpling due to impact on ceiling. - b) Moderate: Visible fiber residue released.
+For example, small penetrations from thumbtacks or slight dimpling due to impact on ceiling. - Moderate: Visible fiber residue released.
 Typically, areas 1 square inch to 3 square or linear feet.
-For example, penetration from a plant hanger. - c) Major: Visible fiber residue released.
+For example, penetration from a plant hanger. - Major: Visible fiber residue released.
 Area larger than 3 square or linear feet.
-For example, dislodging a ceiling tile. - d) The ORT will take appropriate actions on assessed damage classification and notify the RA:
+For example, dislodging a ceiling tile.